This summer, let's preserve our oceans!

 4. Favor unpackaged consumer products

-5. Walking around with your own cup
+5. Carry your own cup

 6. Collect all your waste